Tanujarora100/Devops-Interview-Notes/Devops-Notes/Monitoring/Prometheus-Questions.md

 30. **What are Thanos and Cortex, and how do they relate to Prometheus?**
     - **Answer**: Thanos and Cortex are projects that extend Prometheus capabilities:
       - **Thanos**: Provides long-term storage, high availability, and global querying across multiple Prometheus instances.
+31. **What is Service Discovery**
+  - To not hard code the data in scrape config file and then we can  use the service discovery like in kubernetes and the ec2 instances.
+32. **Custom Metrics**
+ - They have client libraries for collecting metrics for custom applications like number of exceptions etc.
+33. **Benfits of Pull based**
+- Easier to tell if the target is down
+- Definitive list of targets=> Essential source of truth
+34. **Why Push Based**:
+  - event based systems
+  - short lived jobs (Pushgateway can handle it)